andrewmunsell/lfx/README.md

 }
 ```

+Most API methods are performed on a subset of the fixtures the LFX server controls.
+The matched fixtures can be specified with the first parameters for methods that support it.

 #### Error Codes

 Possible error codes returned by the API include the existing JSON-RPC specification error codes, as well as the following: